apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 processing pipeline.

-The DataStream API offers the primitives of stream processing (namely time, state, and dataflow management) in a rather low-level imperative programming API.
-The Table API abstracts many internals and provides a structured and declarative API.
+The DataStream API offers the primitives of stream processing (namely time, state, and dataflow management) in a relatively low-level imperative programming API.
+The Table API abstracts away many internals and provides a structured and declarative API.

 Both APIs can work with bounded *and* unbounded streams.